Localisation and Adaptation

 In the USA, the same date would be understood as November 8th, as the month comes before the date.
 Date formats may therefore need to be localised for the USA as follows: 08/11/1988.

-There are a number of other aspects which may require localisation, such as:
+There are a number of other aspects that may require localisation, such as:

 - Time